-After all the above, you need to define the overall marketing budget, allocate it to each segment of the strategy, delegate responsibilities, find tools to help you do it all, and monitor everything and constantly optimize your campaigns and system as a whole.
+After all the above, you need to define the overall marketing budget, allocate it to each segment of the strategy, delegate responsibilities, find tools to help you do it all, monitor everything, and constantly optimize your campaigns and system as a whole.

 We can help you!

 If you do not want to create a digital marketing strategy for your hotel or you are not sure if you will do it well, we can help you:

 - By reviewing your existing strategy and helping to place it on the right path, or